Whangarei Falls drowning victim's cousin: 'Help us in praying for Kenny's soul'

 Mhyreen Cordova, his cousin in the Philippines, contacted the Herald shortly after the news broke that he had gone missing.

-Early this morning New Zealand time, Cordova posted on Facebook: "For those who sympathise in time of our grief...please do help us in praying for Kenny's soul.
+Early this morning New Zealand time, Cordova posted on Facebook: "For those who sympathise in time of our grief ... please do help us in praying for Kenny's soul.
 May God bless us all."

 A friend who was with Espinosa on Friday said they were out swimming at the falls when he encountered difficulties and went under.